Stabilization of underactuated linear coupled reaction-diffusion PDEs via distributed or boundary actuation: Boundary Stabilization

-In order to stabilize system \eqref{sys}, we need to chose proportional-type actuations $v_j$ to guarantee stabilization of system consisting of \eqref{w^Nopen} and \eqref{dynlaw01}.
-First, we see that by invoking the Hautus lemma, we obtain the following result in conjunction with the invertibility of $\Psi_{N\times N}$ from Lemma \ref{Lemma_invertible}: \begin{customlem}{3} \it Let $\psi_j(\cdot)$ be given by \eqref{psi_j} for all $j=1,\ldots,N$.
+In order to stabilize system \eqref{sys}, we shall select proportional-type actuations $v_j$ to guarantee stabilization of system consisting of \eqref{w^Nopen} and \eqref{dynlaw01}.
+First, we see that by invoking the Hautus lemma, we obtain the following result in conjunction with the invertibility of $\Psi_{N\times N}$ from Lemma \ref{Lemma_invertible}: \begin{customlem}{3} Let $\psi_j(\cdot)$ be given by \eqref{psi_j} for all $j=1,\ldots,N$.
 Then, the pair $(A,\tilde B)$ is stabilizable. \end{customlem}

-The above result guarantees stabilizability of system \eqref{w^Nopen} but not stabilizability of the composite system consisting of \eqref{dynlaw01} and \eqref{w^Nopen}.
-For this reason, we need to guarantee that matrix $\bar H$ appearing in dynamic control law \eqref{dynlaw01} satisfies some property of the form where $\mu_0$ appears inside $\mu_j$, see \eqref{muj}.
+The abovementioned result guarantees stabilizability of system \eqref{w^Nopen} but not stabilizability of the composite system consisting of \eqref{dynlaw01} and \eqref{w^Nopen}.
+For this reason, we need to guarantee that matrix $\bar H$ appearing in dynamic control law \eqref{dynlaw01} satisfies a property of the form where $\mu_0$ appears inside $\mu_j$, see \eqref{muj}.
 The latter is shown to be possible as a result of Assumption \ref{assumption2}.
 Based on the above property, in conjunction with Lemma \ref{lemmacontrollability}, we may choose feedback control law of the form

 where $K_{j}\in \mathbb R^{1\times mN}$ are controller gains to be found below.
-Property \eqref{SymH} is a result of Assumption \ref{assumption2}, which is rather restrictive contrary to the case of internal stabilization, where no particular conditions on the dynamics were imposed.
-Stabilization of the symmetric part of $H$ is achieved by choice of parameter $\mu_0$ in \eqref{muj}, as it is shown in the next subsection.
+Property \eqref{SymH} is a result of Assumption \ref{assumption2}, which is rather restrictive contrary to the case of internal stabilization ($\theta=1$), where no particular conditions on the dynamics were imposed.
+Stabilization of the symmetric part of $H$ is achieved by choice of parameter $\mu_0$ in \eqref{muj}, as it is shown in the following section.

-\subsection{Main boundary stabilization result}
+\subsection{Main Boundary Stabilization Result}

 We consider here the boundary stabilization of \eqref{sys} by use of dynamic control law \eqref{dynlaw0} and after choice of feedback laws $v_j$.
 The stability analysis relies on Lyapunov's direct method.